 What does the Dictionary say?
-‘The transmission of customs or beliefs from generation to generation, or the fact of being passed on in this way.‘ Traditions are all about sharing the beliefs & ideologies from one generation to another.
+‘The transmission of customs or beliefs from generation to generation, or the fact of being passed on in this way.‘ The importance of family traditions is all about sharing the beliefs & ideologies from one generation to another.
 These beliefs are formed with experience, knowledge & responsibilities.
-Also when this transition takes place the bond between older & younger generation strengthens too.
-It also gives a sense of belonging to the community, family, society & your own origin.
+Also when this transition takes place the bond between the older and younger generations strengthens too.
+It also gives a sense of belonging to the community, family, society, and your own origin.

 Making beautiful rangolis on Diwali, preparing particular dishes for special occasions.
-Playing with colors on Holi, praying, etc.. these are all part of the family’s tradition.
-Our few ‘guidelines’ which keep the love, happiness, respect intact between relations.
-With our busy lives today; we all are pre-occupied with own goals & aims.
-Tradition is something which gives us happy memories for a lifetime.
+Playing with colors on Holi, praying, etc. are all part of the family’s tradition.
+Our few ‘guidelines’ keep the love, happiness, respect intact between relations.
+With our busy lives today; we all are preoccupied with our own goals & aims.
+Tradition is something that gives us happy memories for a lifetime.

 Traditions keep us together

-Holidays, Festivals are the times when we unite and celebrate happiness together.
+Holidays, festivals are the times when we unite and celebrate happiness together.
 I love when we all ladies of the house come together and discuss food.
 When Dad brings gifts for everyone, without even asking the sizes and favorite colors :D. And trust me it always fit perfectly well.
 When kids get the liberty to play & enjoy freely under the grandparent’s regime.
-When I transform into ‘Ghar ki bahu’ (daughter in law).
+When I transformed into ‘Ghar ki bahu’ (daughter in law).
 This is not a regression, nor a bondage but LOVE.
-The family tradition which gives immense pleasure & a sense of satisfaction.
+The family tradition gives immense pleasure and a sense of satisfaction.

 Traditions keep the family together

-I have seen preparation of special delicacies during festivals since childhood.
-On Diwali, we visit family, friends and give them a box of sweets & some mixed salted snacks.
+I have also seen the preparation of special delicacies during festivals since childhood.
+On Diwali, we visit family, friends and give them a box of sweets (usually handmade) mixed with salted snacks.
 The reason is simple – strengthening the bond of love.
 Today, passing on the same to my child by including her from the preparation to execution.
 It helps them in understanding the fun part of having family traditions.

 Traditions expand cultural belonging

-This I have witnessed and felt when was in an alien land away from home.
-During weekends when professional life quits; and you are on your own for 2 days – community becomes family.
+This is something that I have witnessed and felt when was on foreign soil far away from home.
+During weekends when professional life quits, and you are on your own for those two idle days, your community becomes family.
 I visited a few places of my tradition & cultural importance, and suddenly weekends were something – I would look up-to in the entire week.
 That’s how traditions unite us.
-Be it family or Community.
+Be it family or a community.

-- Having one meal in a day with family; could be breakfast or dinner.
+- Having one meal in a day with family, it could be breakfast or dinner.
 But the deal is to sit, eat, and enjoy time together.
 Oh! yes, without any gadgets.

 - A quintessential visit to the temples (places of worship) on all the special occasions, like birthdays, anniversaries, etc. Again this has nothing to do with religion, but a reason to find peace and pay gratitude for everything we have in life.

-- Family gathering – at least ONE in 365 days.
+- Family gathering – at least once in the whole year.
 We try to make it twice but when time and work commitments don’t permit, once a year also do good.
-Try to utilize that one crucial holiday ONLY with family.
-Making Memories.
+Try to utilize that one crucial holiday ONLY with your family.
+Create memories for life.

-- Morning prayers – I am not too much of a religious person, but I do believe in supreme force.
-Hence, every morning, join your hands & say THANKS for giving us what we have.
+- Morning prayers – I am not too much into religion, but I do believe in the supreme force.
+Hence, every morning, we join hands and pay our respects to the almighty for the blessed life.
+Gratitude!

-This is our household list of family traditions, hope you enjoyed the read.
+This is our humble list of family traditions, hope you enjoyed the read.
 Do share with us your most favorite tradition in the comments below.